Skip to main content

 Written by Trupteeranjan Padhi

-• The credited amount will automatically be applied to the invoice, reducing the total outstanding balance for the client.
+5. The credited amount will automatically be applied to the invoice, reducing the client's total outstanding balance.

-• If the payment amount is less than the total outstanding balance, you'll see an option to write off the remaining amount at the bottom.
+3. If the payment amount is less than the total outstanding balance, you'll see an option Write off the Outstanding balance of <Amount> from Invoice <Invoice Number>.

 It's worth noting that whether you issue a credit note for the remaining amount or apply a write-off, the invoice's final status will be marked as paid if the client has already settled the remaining balance.